Tuesday, June 18, 2013

 Schmitke said the camp began construction on the multipurpose facility in Sept.
 2011 and the building was complete at the end of last month.

-The Murdock Trust was created by Melvin J. Murdock, founder of Beaverton's Tektronix, to provide grants to Pacific Northwest organizations.
+The Murdock Trust was created by Melvin J. Murdock, founder of Beaverton's Tektronix, to provide grants to Pacific Northwest organizations to strengthen the region's educational, cultural, and spiritual base in creative and sustainable ways, according to a press release.

 A dedication for the new facility is to be held this month.